klausbegnis/fde-technical-challenge/README.md

 uv add pytest
 ```

-Or with pip directly
+Or with directly with pip

 ```
 pip install pytest
 ```

-## Running test scenarios
+## Test converage

+Scenarios for each type of classification can be check running:

+Test coverage:
+- Valid packages (possible dimensions and mass)
+- Invalid packages (impossible dimensions or mass)

 ```
 uv run pytest tests.py